zeeshanfreelancer/React-Electron-Ffmpeg-Desktop-App/SETUP_GUIDE.md

 ### Step 2: Install Root Dependencies

-This installs Electron, Skia Canvas, FFmpeg, and other core dependencies.
+This installs Electron, Skia Canvas, Google Text-to-Speech, FFmpeg, and other core dependencies.

 ```bash
 npm install
 ```

 **Note:** Installing `skia-canvas` downloads a prebuilt binary per platform.
-It usually finishes within a few seconds.
+It usually finishes within a few seconds. `gtts` relies on Google Translate's TTS API, so you need an active internet connection the first time you install or whenever you generate narration audio.

 ### Step 3: Install Client Dependencies